emmacadavra/creature-feature-react/README.md

 ### **Infinite Scroll**

-The [**_React Infinite Scroll Component_**](https://www.npmjs.com/package/react-infinite-scroll-component) was used to allow pposts on the homepage to infinitely load, 10 posts at a time (the default page limit set in the back-end).
+The [**_React Infinite Scroll Component_**](https://www.npmjs.com/package/react-infinite-scroll-component) was used to allow posts on the homepage to 'infinitely' load 10 posts at a time (the default page limit set in the back-end).
 This improves user experience by allowing them to keep scrolling rather than deal with 'next' and 'previous' buttons.

 ### **Comments**